-At the Judgment Seat of Christ we will receive back what we have done during our life, unless it has been sinful and we have confessed it to Christ as sin and have, with His assistance, resolutely turned away from it.
-Otherwise it will be present in the body that clothes our resurrected flesh and bones in that great Day.
+At the Judgment Seat of Christ, we will receive back what we have done during our lives, except for sinful actions that we have confessed to Christ as sin and have, with His assistance, resolutely turned away from.
+Otherwise, it will be present in the body that clothes our resurrected flesh and bones in that great Day.

-If we have been a liar, and have not confessed and turned away from this practice, the body we receive in the Day of Resurrection will reveal that lie in our personality.
-If we have been a lust-filled immoral person, that is what will be seen in our body.
-If we have been filled with murderous rage, that is what we will look like.
+If you have been a liar, and have not confessed and turned away from this practice, the body you receive in the Day of Resurrection will reveal that lie in your personality.
+If you have been a lust-filled immoral person, that is what will be seen in your body.
+If you have been filled with murderous rage, that is what you will look like.

 As we sow we shall reap.
-This is a Kingdom law and grace will not affect it.
-We have an opportunity in the present hour to denounce and renounce in Christ that which we do not want to come up in the Day of Resurrection.
+This is a Kingdom law, and grace will not affect it.
+We have an opportunity in the present hour to denounce and renounce in Christ what we do not want to come up in the Day of Resurrection.
 If we do not take advantage of the provision God has made for us to turn away from our sins, we will meet them in the Day of Resurrection.

 We Christians in America need to be warned of this relationship between what we are doing today and what we will look like in the resurrection.
 The god we preach in America is too soft.
 He is not the Consuming Fire of Israel, the true God.
 We have created a god in our own image!

 It is sown in dishonor; it is raised in glory: it is sown in weakness; it is raised in power: it is sown a natural body; it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
 (I Corinthians 15:43,44)